 Left Turn Collisions

-Typically, a plaintiff will be able to recover damages related to medical expenses, rehabilitation costs, disability, pain and suffering, lost income, and property damage, among other costs and losses.Explore Your Options with a Motorcycle Accident Lawyer in Fort Myers
+Typically, a plaintiff will be able to recover damages related to medical expenses, rehabilitation costs, disability, pain and suffering, lost income, and property damage, among other costs and losses.Our Legal Team

-If you or someone you know has been hurt or killed in a left turn collision, our Fort Myers motorcycle accident attorneys can help you pursue compensation for your injuries or your loved one's wrongful death.
-At Lusk, Drasites & Tolisano, we have helped many Southwest Florida victims bring personal injury claims, and we can help you as well.
-We serve people in Naples, Port Charlotte, Lehigh Acres, and Sarasota, among other cities.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free appointment with a motor vehicle collision lawyer who can help you explore your options.
+If you or someone you know has been hurt or killed in a left turn collision, our motorcycle accident attorneys can help you pursue compensation for your injuries or your loved one's wrongful death.
+At Lusk, Drasites, & Tolisano, we have helped many victims bring personal injury claims after left turn accidents and we can help you as well.
+We serve people near Cape Coral, Fort Myers, and Naples.

 To request your free legal consultation with one of our Florida motorcycle accident lawyers, call us toll free at (800) 283-7442.